solarwinds/nova/packages/bits/README.md

 # Install Nova Bits or [Try the Playground](https://bitbucket.solarwinds.com/projects/NOVA/repos/nova-playground/browse)

 #### Using Angular CLI
-In order to install nova-bits in your project root using the CLI, run the following command:
+In order to install bits in your project root using the CLI, run the following command:
 ```
-ng add @solarwinds/nova-bits
+ng add @nova-ui/bits
 ```
 This will automatically perform most of the steps for you.

 But, there's one additional step that needs to be done manually.
-Since nova-bits uses `@angular/localize` for localization, this dependency needs to be imported in your app's polyfills.ts file.
+Since bits uses `@angular/localize` for localization, this dependency needs to be imported in your app's polyfills.ts file.
 The easiest way to do this is to run the following command:
 ```
 ng add @angular/localize